We talked with UCL’s Dr Paul Chadwick after he and the Pegasus team delivered a talk at Cannes Lions 2018.

 If you had something you wanted your audience to take away, what was it?

-Do you think we achieved our goal of showing that behavioural science can be a starting point for creative, rather than a limiting factor?
+Do you think we achieved our goal of showing that behavioral science can be a starting point for creative, rather than a limiting factor?

 And have you enjoyed it?

 Yes!
-I’ve been able to do lots of rehearsal on the beach, which is a slightly more glamorous place to practise than usual.
+I’ve been able to do lots of rehearsal on the beach, which is a slightly more glamorous place to practice than usual.